 We often use the phrase “personal finance is personal.”
 It’s true just from a facts standpoint – you can’t just tell someone to make the same choice on debt paydown you did.
 You might have different interest rates, incomes, saving goals, and assumptions about investment returns.
 Simple numbers make each situation personal.

 “Personal” should also acknowledge that each of us has our own relationship to money.
 We have our own history of missed opportunities, childhood moments, risk tolerances, and definitions of happiness.
+And though it’s easy for some to say “money can’t buy happiness” for others – you absolutely can.

 We know this to be true, but do we feel it